Before and Aftercare

 -

 Please show up right on time for your appointment.
 There is no need to show up early, I factor in the time it will take for you to fill out the consent form and be fitted with your stencil into your session and will not be ready for you until the exact time of your appointment.
-If you are running more than 5 minutes late, please call the shop or email me to let me know.

 -